argimenes/speedy-ts-reactive/docs/development/EXTENSION_INVARIANTS.md

 ## Persistence assumptions

 Normal document codecs preserve payload and known structure, but runtime state is disposable.
-Verify that a fresh `ReactiveEditor(encodedDto)` plus registration reproduces the feature.
-An extension which only works without reconstructing the editor is incomplete.
+Verify a fresh editor with application activation reproduces behavior and an editor without the module preserves authored data using fallback rendering.
+See [persistence limits](../architecture/PERSISTENCE_AND_HISTORY.md) for the pre-existing History-disabled envelope defect.

+The available Stage 1 ports do not include arbitrary selection, annotation or transaction services.
+Keep future APIs from the architecture review distinct from the [implemented public contract](../../src/feature-api/index.ts).